Last Updated on Nov 10, 2020

 Extra Help: Need to increase iCloud storage space

-Don’t have enough storage space on iCloud, buy or Upgrade iCloud storage plan from iPhone/ iPad.
+Don’t have enough storage space on iCloud, buy or Upgrade your iCloud storage plan from iPhone/ iPad.

 Moved all photos to iCloud accessible and sync on your Mac or Other iOS devices.
 Have you enabled iCloud Photo Library for a specific device?

-For Mac: Go to the Top Apple Menu > System Preference > iCloud > Choose checkbox for iCloud Photo Library.
+For Mac: Go to the Top Apple Menu > Click on System Settings…

-Wait for sync and view on mac, it’s done after Keep photos on iCloud but delete from iPhone.
+Wait for sync and view on Mac; it’s done after Keeping photos on iCloud but deleting them from the iPhone.